AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/guidelines/add-guidelines.md

    A _Published_ badge is visible for all brands that are currently published.

 1. Click to open an unpublished brand.
 If the brand is not published, a **[!UICONTROL Publish]** button is visible.
-1. In the _Publish brand_ popup, verify who has access to (to view and use) the published brand.
+1. In the _Publish brand_ popup, verify who has access to view and use the published brand.
 1. Select **[!UICONTROL Publish]**.
 1. In the _Publish brand_ popup that appears, select **[!UICONTROL Publish]**.